Imprint and Data Privacy

 • the right to request that we provide certain personal data in a commonly used electronic format or transfer it to another controller;

-• the right to receive, upon request, further information necessary for the exercise of these rights.
+• the right to obtain, on request, further information necessary for the exercise of these rights.

 If you wish to exercise any of the above rights against us, please contact us in writing; our contact details can be found in section 2.
-In order for us to exclude misuse, we must identify you (e.g. with a copy of your ID card, if this is not possible otherwise).
+In order for us to be able to rule out misuse, we must identify you (e.g. with a copy of your identity card, if this is not possible in any other way).

-Please note that conditions, exceptions or limitations apply to these rights under applicable data protection law (e.g., to protect third parties or trade secrets).
+Please note that these rights are subject to conditions, exceptions or limitations under applicable data protection law (e.g. to protect third parties or trade secrets).
 We will inform you accordingly if necessary.

-If you do not agree with our handling of your rights or data protection, please let us know.
-In particular, if you are located in the EEA, the United Kingdom or Switzerland, you also have the right to complain to the data protection supervisory authority in your country.
+Please let us know if you do not agree with our handling of your rights or data protection.
+In particular, if you are in the EEA, the UK or Switzerland, you also have the right to complain to the data protection supervisory authority in your country.

 1. Do we use online tracking?

-We use various technologies on our website that allow us and third parties we engage to recognise you when you use it and, in some circumstances, to track you across multiple visits.
-In this section we will inform you about it.
+We use various technologies on our website that allow us and third parties we engage to recognise you when you use our website and, in some circumstances, to track you across multiple visits.
+This section provides information on this.

 Cookies

 We use cookies on our website.
-These are small files that your browser automatically creates and that are stored on your end terminal (laptop, tablet, smartphone or similar) when you visit our site.
+These are small files that your browser automatically creates and that are stored on your end device (laptop, tablet, smartphone or similar) when you visit our site.

-Information is stored in the cookie that arises in each case in connection with the specific end terminal used.
-However, this does not mean that we thereby obtain direct knowledge of your identity.
+Information is stored in the cookie that is related to the specific end device used.
+However, this does not mean that we gain direct knowledge of your identity.

-The use of cookies serves on the one hand to make the use of our offer more pleasant for you.
-For example, we use so-called session cookies to recognise that you have already visited individual pages of our website.
-These are automatically deleted after leaving our site.
+The use of cookies serves, on the one hand, to make the use of our offer more pleasant for you.
+We use so-called session cookies to recognise that you have already visited individual pages of our website.
+These are automatically deleted after you leave our site.

-In addition, we also use temporary cookies to optimise user-friendliness, which are stored on your terminal device for a certain specified period of time.
-If you visit our site again to use our services, it is automatically recognised that you have visited it before and which entries and settings you made so that you do not have to enter them again.
+In addition, we also use temporary cookies to optimise user-friendliness, which are stored on your end device for a certain fixed period of time.
+If you visit our site again to use our services, it is automatically recognised that you have already been with us and which entries and settings you have made so that you do not have to enter them again.

 On the other hand, we use cookies to statistically record the use of our website and to evaluate it for the purpose of optimising our offer for you.